-2010 - SWAMP's assessment asks and answers clear questions, with specific audiences (specifically 303(d) listing and 305(b) assessment) in mind; however, this strategy does not focus specifically on consumption safety, nor is it coordinated with those in the shellfish subtheme.
+2010 - SWAMP's assessment asks and answers clear questions, with specific audiences (specifically 303(d) listing and 305(b) assessment) in mind; however, this strategy does not focus specifically on consumption safety, nor is it coordinated with those in the shellfish sub-theme.
 While the program began with an assessment of all readily available data that passed a quality assurance screening, the statewide long-term monitoring design is a combination of probabilistic sampling intended to characterize statewide conditions and targeted sampling that focuses on the most popular fishing sites.
-Score: Medium 2013 - As described above, the more recent SWAMP sport fish assessments addressed questions with a sharper focus on identifying locations where it is safe to eat fish.
-Given budgetary limitations, however, the surveys provided an initial screening that was not extensive enough to allow definitive characterization of the locations sampled.
+Score: Medium enough to allow definitive characterization of the locations sampled.
 In some cases the statewide surveys prompted more thorough follow-up sampling by Regional Water Boards and evaluation of data by the Office of Environmental Health Hazard Assessment (OEHHA), which resulted in a few new consumption advisories.
 Although substantial progress has been made through SWAMP in recent years, monitoring that would allow definitive characterization of each popular fishing location and clearly answer the core "safe to eat" question remains a significant information gap.
 Monitoring of trends in condition related to this question is an even greater information gap.
 The BOG has developed a document ("A Strategy for Coordinated Monitoring, Assessment, and Communication of Information on Bioaccumulation in Aquatic Ecosystems in California") that provides an overarching set of goals and priority actions for improvement.
 However, the Strategy does not provide a roadmap to future sampling and assessment efforts.
 Score: Medium